Terms and conditions

 Non-commercial or cost-recovery reproduction

-• you provide both the complete title and the author (where available)
+• indicate both the complete title of the materials reproduced as well as the author (where available)

-• you state that the reproduction is a copy of the version available on the web [insert URL where the original document is available]
+• indicate that the reproduction is a copy of the version available at [URL where original document is available]

 Commercial reproduction